Higher education class timetables

 From this date, your courses are listed in the enrolment panel on the left side of the screen.
 If the list is incorrect, check your enrolment online or with RMIT Connect.

 This mode allows you to look at your timetable and view planned times and dates.
 No changes can be made in this mode.

 The Planner tab, on the top menu bar, is where you can design, explore and save several potential timetables.
 Planner lets you try out timetables based on different enrolment combinations (e.g. different elective options) and to check for potential clashes.
 Timetables generated are not a guarantee that you will be allocated to your plan day/times.
 For guidance on how to use the planner read the step-by-step instructions.

 Enter your preferences in myTimetable

 9am, 17 June - 5pm, 1 July 2019

 Log in to myTimetable and select your class preferences.

-The percentage will indicate how popular a time slot is, the higher the percentage the less chance of getting that time as your first preference.
+The percentage next to each available activity indicates how popular a time slot is; the higher the percentage the less chance of getting that time as your first preference.

 Don’t forget to save your preferences before moving onto the next course.

 RMIT allocates all enrolled students to classes in accordance to their preferences.